IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the AnalysisStep collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate AnalysisStep items.
+Collection endpoint that accepts various query parameters to filter and sort AnalysisStep items.
 Supports filtering on fields within AnalysisStep items.

 ### Example